jifengwu2k/terminal-chat/README.md

-A command-line interface for interacting with LLMs with an OpenAI-compatible API.
+A dependency-free command-line interface for interacting with LLMs with an OpenAI-compatible API.
 This script allows you to have conversational chats directly from your terminal.
 ## Features

+*   **Portable:** No external dependencies.
+Support for both Python 2.7 and Python 3.
 *   **Interactive Chat:** Engage in conversational chats with LLMs.
 *   **Conversation History:** Maintains a history of your conversation within a session.
 *   **Save/Load Conversations:** Save your conversations to a file and load them later for resuming or reviewing.
 The history file is stored at `~/.chat_history`.